mschmulen/appfab.ruble/README.md

 APP FAB Titanium Studio ruble developed by Matt Schmulen.

-What does APP FAB do
+What does APP FAB does

-* Facilitate doing AMAZING Live Titanium DEMO’s
+- Facilitate doing AMAZING Live Titanium DEMO’s
-* Rapid Prototyping in Titanium
+- Rapid Prototyping in Titanium
-* IDE Sugar
+- IDE Sugar

 How to install:

 ~~~
 1. Install Titanium studio from appcelerator
 1. cd to the Aptana rubles folder ( default location: cd /Users/username/Documents/Aptana Rubles/ )